-Note: The information contained herein corresponds to Grupo Empresarial San José, S.A. and subsidiaries Grupo SANJOSE has received public grants during year 2022 amounting to €126 thousand.
+REMARK: The information contained in this table corresponds to the perimeter of Grupo Empresarial San José, S.A. and subsidiaries.
+Grupo SANJOSE has received in 2023 a total of €132.6 thousand in public subsidies.

-Note: During year 2022, Grupo Empresarial San José S.A. and subsidiaries have contributed to non-profit organisations €21 thousand.
+REMARK: During 2023 Grupo Empresarial San José S.A. and subsidiaries contributed €37.3 thousand to foundations and other non-profit organisations.

-APPENDIX I
+Annex I